sashbros/algorithms/README.md

-# graph-algorithms
+# algorithms
-These are just some graph problems solved using C programming language.
+These are just some problems solved using C programming language.